huaminghuangtw/Today-I-Learned/posts/vs-code-cli-and-url-schemes.md

 # Opening Files and Folders

 * **Open a file**: `code <file_path>`.
 You can list multiple files separated by spaces.
-If a file doesn't exist, it will be created.
+If a file doesn’t exist, it will be created.
 When opening multiple files, VS Code opens them all as tabs in a single window instance.
 * **Open a folder**: `code <folder_path>`.
 You can specify multiple folders separated by spaces to create a [Multi-root Workspace](https://code.visualstudio.com/docs/editing/workspaces/multi-root-workspaces) that includes each folder and allows you to manage multiple project “roots” simultaneously.

 # Common CLI Options